-Before finding ourselves in a position of looking for a motorcycle accident attorney on the internet, perhaps it would help all of us if we spent five to ten minutes checking out our motorcycles for safety concerns, especially with spring just around the corner, before we hop on for the initial “spring ride”.
+Before finding ourselves in a position of looking for a motorcycle accident lawyer, perhaps it would help all of us if we spent five to ten minutes checking out our motorcycles for safety concerns, no matter what season.

-Not only do these photographs help me assess liability for the accident, but they are often helpful when trying to settle the case depending on the amount of damage to the motorcycle.
+I sometimes ask them to send me photographs of their motorcycle, especially ones showing the front of their motorcycle.
+These photographs help me assess any liability for the accident, and are helpful when trying to settle the case with regard to the amount of damage to the motorcycle.

-He advised that whether it was day or night, he lit up his motorcycle so that it looked like the Ringling Brothers and Barnum Bailey Circus.
-A bit of an exaggeration I presume, but either way he wanted to make sure that other drivers saw him.
+He said that whether it was day or night, he lit up his motorcycle so that it looked like the Ringling Brothers and Barnum Bailey Circus.
+He wanted to make sure that other drivers saw him.

 I would also suggest that after checking all of your lights that you check the tire pressure, the clutch, the throttle and the triple tree along with all of the switches, gauges, wires, belt or chain and virtually anything else that might affect the safety of the motorcycle.

 The pressure of both the rear and front tires is extremely important to check because if the pressure is not correct, it can make a huge difference when trying to move around an object or when bringing your bike to a stop.

 Five minutes of prevention is worth a lot more than five days in the hospital.
 And that, is the best motorcycle safety tip of all!